Tornado outbreak sequence of May 2003: May 6

 A second large complex of thunderstorms persisted over Middle Tennessee, northern Mississippi, and northern Alabama during the pre-dawn hours, with the unstable atmosphere and high wind shear creating an attendant risk for supercells, tornadoes, and heavy rain.
 Among these was a high-precipitation supercell that developed near the warm front in northern Alabama and produced several tornadoes.
-Ten tornadoes—all rated either F0 or F1—occurred in northern Alabama near the state border with Tennessee between 11-16 UTC (6-11 a.m.
+Ten tornadoes—all rated either F0 or F1—occurred in northern Alabama near the state border with Tennessee between 11 and 16 UTC (6-11 a.m.
 CDT) amid increasing wind shear.
 Additional severe thunderstorms in the morning became active over southern Illinois, eastern Kansas, western Missouri, Central Texas, during the period.
 At around 17:00 UTC (1:00 p.m.
 EDT), a line of storms exhibiting rotation on weather radar moved into northern Georgia, approaching an area where wind shear favored an isolated tornado threat.
 Over the next two hours, six tornadoes occurred near the Georgia–South Carolina border, of which the strongest was an F2 tornado that tracked across Madison and Elbert counties in Georgia.